Coronavirus (the day the church panicked).

 “These are the ones I look on with favor, those who are humble and contrite in spirit, and who tremble at my word”.
 The book of Malachi 4:2 the Bible says “But unto you that fear my name shall the Sun of righteousness arise with healing in his wings”.

-“That the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ”
+“That the trial of your faith, being much more precious than of gold that perishes, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ”

 “And he (being Adam) said, I heard your voice in the garden, and I was afraid, because I was naked; and I hid myself” (Genesis 3:10).